AlexiaDelorme/project-cookbook/README.md

 ###### User story 5

 As an external user, I want to be able to view the recipe instructions for all the recipes available in the database with the same level of details as a community member.
-I also want to be recommended some of the website creators' favorite recipes.
+I also want to be recommended favorite recipes of the website creators.

 ###### User story 6